-The role of Supported Employment Service is to support people with a range of disabilities to gain and sustain paid employment.
+The role of the Supported Employment Service (SES) is to support people with a disability or long-term health condition to gain and sustain paid employment.

 SES offers a comprehensive package of advice, guidance and support to both the employer and prospective employee.
 This includes accurately matching the right person to the right job, conducting employee specific risk assessments in the workplace, practical one to one support and, where required, specialised instruction for the employee to be trained to carry out the tasks of the job to meet the expectations of the employer.

-- Support in applying for jobs
+- Apply for jobs

-- Support in developing interview techniques
+- Develop interview techniques

-- Opportunities to participate in work placements
+- Participate in work placements

-- One-to-one support in the workplace
+- Gain independence in the workplace (one-to-one job coaching)

 Services and projects

-- Our interactive disability awareness training sessions are essential training for anyone working in a customer-facing environment, and any organisation that wishes to ensure that their services are accessible and inclusive for all their customers.
+- Disability awareness training - Our interactive sessions are essential training for anyone working in a customer-facing environment, and any organisation that wishes to ensure that their services are accessible and inclusive for all their customers